Yale English Monarchs Series

 On each page links are provided for further information on buying the books, and the publicity page for each title at Yale.
 Some further links are provided for non-series books where they have been suggested as substitutes for absent series books.

 The links to Amazon are suggestions only and no rewards are received by this site for any subsequent purchase.
-For better or worse Amazon has become something of an international standard.
+For better or worse Amazon has become something of an international standard, but this usefulness has diminished since Amazon began filtering out results depending on your location.
+For the full set of results enter a postal code in the box at the top local to the store you are using.
+You will then see items excluded with a foreign IP address.
 Local online suppliers are just as useful but they can't all be listed.
-There are plenty of other virtual vendors and real stores to use.
-Readers are encouraged to shop around for cheaper or more convenient suppliers, particularly of used books which can usually be obtained more cheaply than new books.
+There are plenty of other virtual vendors to use.
+Readers are encouraged to shop around for cheaper or more convenient suppliers, particularly used copies of out-of-print titles.
+The best idea though is to support your local book store.
+If you can't visit then phone them to order a book.

 English Monarchs readers who specialise in the Norman/Angevin period, or the Hundred Years' War will be more interested than most in the kings of France, a title given from Philip II of France onwards.
 It was Philip who is the earliest king of France rather than king of the Franks.
 Conveniently it's also where English language biographies of French kings commence.